L5eoneill/jquery-idleTimeout/README.md

 #### How to Use

-* Load the required jQuery dependencies on your website: jQuery core and jQuery UI
+* Load the required jQuery dependency on your website: jQuery core
-* Download [store.min.js](https://github.com/marcuswestin/store.js) and the appropriate minified jquery-idleTimeout script: jquery-idleTimeout.min.js or jquery-idleTimeout-iframes.min.js
+* Download [store.min.js](https://github.com/marcuswestin/store.js) and the appropriate minified jquery-idleTimeout script: jquery-idleTimeout-modaal.min.js or jquery-idleTimeout-modaal-iframes.min.js
 * Upload these .js files and make them available to your website
 * Call the jquery-idleTimeout script in a 'document ready', **`$(document).ready(function ()...`**, function somewhere on your site
 * Configure the `redirectUrl` variable within the 'document ready' function to redirect to your site's logout page